What is The Difference between Ovarian Cysts and PCOS?

 - High levels of male hormones

-- Polycystic ovaries i.e. where ovaries are enlarged and contain several fluid-filled sacs (follicles)
+- Polycystic ovaries, i.e. where ovaries are enlarged and contain several fluid-filled sacs (follicles)

+More than half of the women affected do not have any symptoms, so it can be difficult to diagnose at the early stages.
 It is important to note that despite the name of the condition, women with PCOS do not usually produce cysts, but rather follicles.

 Ovarian cysts are sacs filled with fluid which are present in or on the ovaries.
-They are very common and as such, many women will develop them at some point in their lifetime.
+They are very common, and as such, many women will develop them at some point in their lifetime.

 Ovarian cyst symptoms are very similar to those found in women with PCOS, such as irregular or non-existent periods, acne and weight gain.
 Other ovarian cyst symptoms may include pelvic pain, high blood pressure, lower back pain, abdominal pressure and nausea.